Xenoth/XenothDST/README.md

 - [x] Don't Starve Together
 - [ ] Don't Starve
 - [ ] Reign of Giants

+A Port for Don't Starve can be found here : <a href="https://github.com/Xenoth/XenothDS">Repo of XenothDS</a>
 ## How to install
 <p align="center">
   <a href="https://github.com/Xenoth/XenothDST/wiki/Installation#manual-installation">Manual Installation</a> |